Do you have dry mouth? Aside from being annoying and uncomfortable, chronic dry mouth can also impact your oral health.

 - Medications – Record numbers of people now take prescription medications regularly for conditions like hypertension, depression, anxiety, allergies, pain and more.
 A common side effect of these medications is dry mouth.

-- Medical Conditions – Dry mouth can also be related to certain medical conditions including HIV/AIDS, Alzheimer’s disease, diabetes, rheumatoid arthritis,
+- Medical Conditions – Dry mouth can also be related to certain medical conditions including HIV/AIDS, Alzheimer’s disease, diabetes, rheumatoid arthritis, anemia and hypertension.

 - Dehydration – Another common cause of dry mouth is, not surprisingly, dehydration.
 You might suffer from dehydration if you have the flu, a high fever, or if you exercise and sweat profusely.